ragi-krish/Library_System_Management_Using_SQL/README.md

 ## 📊 Database Schema
 The system consists of the following relational tables:

-UNORDERED LIST
-Branch: Information about library branches and their managers.
+⋅⋅⋅⋅*Branch: Information about library branches and their managers.

 Employee: Staff details associated with specific branches.